smart-data-models/dataModel.UrbanMobility/GtfsRoute/doc/spec_IT.md

       x-ngsi:
         type: Property
     type:
-      description: 'NGSI Entity type.
-It has to be GtfsRoute'
+      description: NGSI Entity type.
+It has to be GtfsRoute
       enum:
         - GtfsRoute
       type: string